-In 1918, the Spanish flu infected the White House.
+In 1918, the flu infected the White House.
 Even President Wilson got sick.

 In the years since Wilson’s death in 1924, scholars have debated whether he actually suffered a stroke during the conference — not the flu.

-Barry opposes those second-guesses.
+Barry opposes those theories.
 Wilson’s symptoms, which included “high fever, severe coughing, and total prostration,” Barry wrote, “perfectly fit influenza and have no association whatsoever with stroke.”

 How did Wilson’s illness affect world civilization?
 Would the peace terms have been different?
 Would the war have gone on?